Public data release of the FIRE-2 cosmological zoom-in simulations of galaxy formation: Acknowledgements

 We generated the FIRE-2 simulations using: Stampede and Stampede 2, via the Extreme Science and Engineering Discovery Environment (XSEDE), supported by NSF grant ACI-1548562, including allocations TG-AST120025, TG-AST140023, TG-AST140064, TG-AST160048; Blue Waters, supported by the NSF; Frontera, supported by the NSF and TACC, including allocations AST21010 and AST20016; Pleiades, via the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center, including allocations HEC SMD-16-7592, SMD-16-7561, SMD-17-120; and the Quest computing cluster at Northwestern University.
 This work uses data hosted by the Flatiron Institute's FIRE data hub, and we generated data using the Flatiron Institute's computing clusters \texttt{rusty} and \texttt{popeye}; the Flatiron Institute is supported by the Simons Foundation. \textit{yt Hub} is supported in part by the Gordon and Betty Moore Foundation's Data-Driven Discovery Initiative through Grant GBMF4561 to Matthew Turk and the National Science Foundation under Grant ACI-1535651.

-AW received support from: NSF CAREER award AST-2045928 and NSF grant AST-2107772; NASA ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants GO-14734, AR-15057, AR-15809, GO-15902 from STScI; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.
+AW received support from: NSF via CAREER award AST-2045928 and grant AST-2107772; NASA ATP grants 80NSSC18K1097 and 80NSSC20K0513; HST grants GO-14734, AR-15057, AR-15809, GO-15902 from STScI; a Scialog Award from the Heising-Simons Foundation; and a Hellman Fellowship.
 RES and NP acknowledge support from NASA grant 19-ATP19-0068; and RES, FN, and AA acknowledge support from the Research Corporation through the Scialog Fellows program on Time Domain Astronomy, and from NSF grant AST-2007232; RES additionally acknowledges support from HST-AR-15809 from STScI.
-DAA was supported in part by NSF grants AST-2009687 and AST-2108944.
+DAA acknowledges support by NSF grants AST-2009687 and AST-2108944, CXO grant TM2-23006X, and Simons Foundation award CCA-1018464.
+RF acknowledges financial support from the Swiss National Science Foundation (grant no PP00P2\_194814).
 TKC is supported by the Science and Technology Facilities Council (STFC) astronomy consolidated grant ST/P000541/1 and ST/T000244/1.
 JS was supported by an NSF Astronomy and Astrophysics Postdoctoral Fellowship under award AST-2102729.
 ZH was supported by a Gary A. McCue postdoctoral fellowship at UC Irvine.
 SL was supported by NSF grant AST-2109234 and HST-AR-16624 from STScI.
 MBK acknowledges support from NSF CAREER award AST-1752913, NSF grants AST-1910346 and AST-2108962, NASA grant NNX17AG29G, and HST grants AR-15006, AR-15809, GO-15658, GO-15901, GO-15902, AR-16159, GO-16226 from STScI.
 CAFG was supported by NSF through grants AST-1715216, AST-2108230, and CAREER award AST-1652522; by NASA through grants 17-ATP17-006 7 and 21-ATP21-0036; by STScI through grant HST-AR-16124.001-A; and by the Research Corporation for Science Advancement through a Cottrell Scholar Award and a Scialog Award.
 DK was supported by NSF grants AST-1715101 and AST-2108314.
 Support for PFH was provided by NSF Research Grants 1911233, 20009234, 2108318, NSF CAREER grant 1455342, NASA grants 80NSSC18K0562, HST-AR-15800.